InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

    boolean status = service.verifyRequest(publicKey, map, ds, map);
    ```
    ***Note:***
+   - ```service.verifyRequest``` can throw an exception for certain types of failure.
+See Exception Handling.

-   Only the following fields are supported in this approach:
+   - Only the following fields are supported in this approach:

    | Key | Spec    | Object         | Example Value  | Comments
    |------------------|---------|----------------|----------------|----------------|